 Union Cabinet meeting today, govt may approve relaxing FDI norms in some sectors

-New Delhi, Aug 28: With the economy seeming sluggish, the Union government may approve proposal to allow 100 per cent FDI in contract manufacturing, said reports.
+New Delhi, Aug 28: With the economy seeming sluggish, the Union government may approve proposal to allow 100 per cent (foreign direct investment) FDI in contract manufacturing, said reports.
 The Union Cabinet meeting will be held today and the proposal to relax norms in single-brand retail trade and insurance sectors is said to be on the cards.

 Other sectors where FDI rules would be eased are coal mining and contract manufacturing.
 Commerce and Industry Minister Piyush Goyal had earlier said that the government was exploring ways to allow foreign investors in single-brand retail to meet their 30 per cent mandatory local sourcing requirement through other ways.

-In the existing foreign investment policy, 100 per cent foreign direct investment is permitted in the manufacturing sector under the automatic route.
+In the existing foreign investment policy, 100 per cent FDI is permitted in the manufacturing sector under the automatic route.

 A manufacturer is also allowed to sell products manufactured in India through wholesale and retail channels, including through e-commerce, without the government's approval.

-But, the policy does not talk about the contract manufacturing and it is not clearly defined in the policy.
+But, the policy does not talk about contract manufacturing and it is not clearly defined in the policy.

 The present FDI policy is silent on the fast-growing digital media segment.